 How People can Help

 Badgers are currently under close scrutiny as carriers and transmitters of Bovine Tuberculosis (bTB) – a disease that affects our cattle.
 There are calls to cull badgers in areas where bTB is prevalent.
 But The Wildlife Trusts believe that the scientific evidence available does not support a cull (it would not decrease incidences of bTB transmission from badgers to cattle, but would simply disperse badger populations to the detriment of the countryside) and are urging for vaccinations against bTB to be the way forward.
-You can help by supporting The Wildlife Trusts’ and their campaign.
+You can help by supporting our Badgers and bTB campaign.